stella-cv/stella_vslam/scripts/ubuntu/README.md

 # This is an easy scripts to run samples from scratch for Ubuntu users

+NOTE: These scripts do not support environments without a GPU.
+Please follow the [documentation](https://stella-cv.readthedocs.io/en/latest/docker.html) and install manually.

 # Steps

 ## Clone the stella_vslam